Open-world Story Generation with Structured Knowledge Enhancement: A Comprehensive Survey: Discussion on Challenges

 \subsection{Limitation of PLMs for Storytelling}

-Though PLMs have shown great text generation capability, the generated text has shown the prevalence of being generic, including the scope and precision of word choosing \cite{gretz-etal-2020-workweek}.
-This is due to the training materials for PLMs, which are crowd-sourced from wide genres.
-As a result, the generated stories often fall short of reflecting the characteristics of story narration.
-Tackling this inherent limitation of PLMs is not easy, considering the tremendous cost on training PLMs, even finetuning them \cite{GPT-3}.
-But still, we can train specific PLMs using story corpora to facilitate the quality of generated stories.
-Many domain-specific PLMs have promoted the development of areas such as bio-medicine \cite{gu2021domain}, engineering \cite{ZHENG2022103733}, and finance \cite{yang2020finbert}.
+Although PLMs have demonstrated remarkable text generation capabilities, the generated text has shown the prevalence of being generic, including the scope and precision of word choosing \cite{gretz-etal-2020-workweek}.
+This is due to the training materials of PLMs, which are crowd-sourced from broad genres while falling short of reflecting the characteristics of story narration.
+Overcoming this inherent limitation of PLMs is challenging, as it incurs significant costs to train or fine-tune the models \cite{GPT-3}.
+In many research domains, such as bio-medicine, engineering, and finance, people began to train domain-specific PLMs on respective resources \cite{gu2021domain, ZHENG2022103733, yang2020finbert}, and these models have brought great advances in each field.
+Likewise, we can train storytelling-specific PLMs exclusively on story corpora to make the generated narratives more story resembled.
+Though some existing works like MRG \cite{MRG} and SHGN \cite{SHGN} train a Transformer decoder from scratch, they are corpus-oriented and thus produce stories with certain narration styles.
+However, to realize storytelling-specific PLMs, training on large-scale and diverse corpora is necessary.